Identify runs of homozygosity (ROH) in low coverage ancient human DNA data (1240K SNPs) using modern reference panel

 If you use the software for a scientific publication and want to cite it, you can use: https://www.biorxiv.org/content/10.1101/2020.05.31.126912v1

-If you have bug reports, suggeestions or general comments, please feel always free to contact me.
+If you have bug reports, suggestions or general comments, please contact me.
 I am happy to hear from you.
 Bug reports and user suggestions will help me to improve this software - so please do not hesitate to reach out!

-harald_ringbauer AT hms harvard edu (fill in blanks with dots)
+harald_ringbauer AT eva mpg de (fill in blanks with dots and AT with @)

 Big thank you to my co-authors Matthias Steinrücken and John Novembre.
 The project profited immensely from Matthias' deep knowledge about HMMs and from John's extensive experience in developing population genetics software.
-Countless discussions with both were key for moving forward this project.
+Countless discussions with both have been key for moving forward this project.
 Another big thanks goes to Nick Patterson, who informed me about the benefits of working with rescaled HMMs - substantially improving the runtime of hapROH.
-I also want to thank users who find and report software bugs (Mélanie Pruvost, Ke Wang).
-Their feedback helped to identify and remove errors in the program.

 Release history Release notifications | RSS feed